 Marion was unable to accept the award in person but sent a message of thanks for the honour.

-“I would like to thank ECCV Board members, pass and present, as well as staff and ECCV members for your work and support over the years.
+“I would like to thank ECCV Board members, past and present, as well as staff and ECCV members for your work and support over the years.